 Associate of Secretarial Science: Degree Overview

 Associate degree programs covering secretarial science are more commonly available as associate degree programs in office systems technology, office administration or administrative assistance.
-These programs are typically designed for students seeking proficiency in office management tools and general office skills.
+They are designed to provide knowledge of office management tools and general office procedures.

-These programs typically require two years of study and offer students practical skills necessary for work as secretaries and office administrators.
-Students can gain experience with current computer and office applications, business office procedures and general administrative job requirements.
+These programs typically require two years of study and offer students opportunities to develop the practical skills necessary for employment as secretaries and office administrators.
 Most programs require a high school diploma or GED for admission.
-Some programs may offer the option of specializing in areas such as medical or legal office assistants.
-Good interpersonal skills, the ability to work independently and excellent organizational skills are helpful in this field.
+Some programs may offer the option of specializing in areas such as medical or legal office assisting.
+Good interpersonal and organizational skills and the ability to work independently are helpful in this field.

-Students can take general education coursework with an emphasis on introductory business courses like public speaking, basic math and bookkeeping.
-To keep current with advancements in office technology, courses may incorporate Internet and Web applications.
+Students may complete general education coursework with an emphasis on introductory business courses like public speaking, basic math and bookkeeping.
+To keep current with advancements in office technology, courses may incorporate Internet and web applications.
 Courses typically include:

 - Word processing